kubermatic/kubermatic/cmd/conformance-tester/README.md

 ## Running

-The tester needs Kube API access to a specific KKP _seed_ cluster (can be a shared master/seed).
-All clusters will be scheduled onto this given seed.

 Depending on the cloud provider, additional credentials must be provided.
 See the `hack/run-conformance-tests.sh` script for more information.

-You can specify a fixed project (`-kubermatic-project`) or let the tester create a temporary project on-the-fly.
-Note that you need to cleanup projects after failed tests, like removing any added SSH keys to prevent conflicts on the next run.

 Run `./hack/run-conformance-tests.sh -help` for more information.